-An RESP is a great way to save for a child's or grandchild's post-secondary education.
+An RESP is a powerful way to save for your child's or grandchild's post-secondary education.
 Parents, grandparents and friends can contribute money any time to an RESP – up to a lifetime total of $50,000 per child.
-These contributions are not tax deductible, but any investment income that’s earned within the plan is not taxed until it's withdrawn.
+These contributions are not tax deductible, but any investment income that’s earned within the plan isn’t taxed until it's withdrawn.

 In addition to tax-deferred growth, the federal government will also automatically contribute a Canada Education Savings Grant (CESG) of 20% of what you put in, up to $500 per year – to a lifetime maximum of $7,200 for each child.
-If your family income is low, you will receive an even higher amount.
-For details on these and additional grants you may be eligible to receive, visit CESG.
+If your family income is low, you can receive an even higher amount.
+For details on these and other grants you may be eligible for, visit CESG.

 You should consider an RESP if:

-- There is a child you want to make sure has the opportunity to take advantage of a post-secondary education
+- You want to make sure that an important child in your life has the opportunity to get a post-secondary education.

-- You want your child/children/grandchildren to get the benefits of the Canada Education Savings Grant program
+- You want your child/children/grandchildren to have the benefits of the Canada Education Savings Grant program.

 Family RESP plans

-- You can name one or more children as beneficiaries, but they must be related to you.
+- You (the planholder) can name 1 or more children as beneficiaries (the person/people you’re saving the money for), but they must be related to you.

-- Beneficiaries must be siblings of one another to receive the CESG and some provincial grants (e.g., Alberta Centennial Education Savings Plan in the province of Alberta).
+- Beneficiaries must be siblings of one another to receive the CESG.

 - Children, grandchildren, adopted children and stepchildren are fully eligible.

-- If the older child doesn't go to school, under certain circumstances you can transfer the grant money to other beneficiaries.
+- If the eldest child doesn't go to post-secondary school, under certain circumstances you can transfer the grant money to other beneficiaries.